The Couch (Seinfeld)

-"The Couch" is the 91st episode of NBC sitcom Seinfeld.
+"The Couch" is the 91st episode of the NBC sitcom Seinfeld.
 This was the fifth episode for the sixth season.
 It aired on October 27, 1994.
 In this episode, George joins a book club, Jerry buys a new couch which acquires an unsanitary stain, Poppie and Kramer collaborate on a pizza-making business, and Jerry puts Elaine's stance on abortion to the test in social situations.